 How to Maintain Oral Health Between Cleanings

-- Brush your teeth at least twice a day with fluoride toothpaste
+- Brush your teeth at least twice a day with fluoride toothpaste.

-- Floss daily to remove plaque and food particles between teeth
+- Floss daily to remove plaque between teeth.

-- Use an antiseptic mouthwash to reduce bacteria in your mouth
+- Use an antiseptic mouthwash to reduce bacteria.

-- Avoid tobacco products
+- Avoid tobacco products.

-- Replace your toothbrush every 3-4 months or sooner if bristles are frayed
+- Replace your toothbrush every 3–4 months or sooner if bristles are frayed.

 Special Considerations for Different Age Groups